Application - Robot OS

 The Robot Operating System (ROS) is an open-source robotics middleware suite which facilitates software development for Robots and Robot-like industrial applications.
 ROS2 has been designed with support for real-time use cases, enabling developers to build more robust and predictable robotic applications.

 Although ROS is not an operating system itself, ROS is frequently used on the Linux Operating System.
-The supported ROS releases are typically available as pre-built distributions for the, at the time current versions, of Ubuntu Linux distributions for AMD64 and ARM64, (as well as recently also for Windows).
+The supported ROS releases are typically available as pre-built distributions for the current versions of Ubuntu Linux distributions for AMD64 and ARM64 (and recently for Windows).

 Anatomy of a ROS2 System